Tel al-Zaatar massacre

+The Tel al-Zaatar massacre was a massacre of approximately 1500 Palestinians and Lebanese Muslims in the Tel al-Zaatar refugee camp in Beirut, Lebanon on 12 August 1976.
+The camp had been under siege since January 1976 by Lebanese Christian militias of the Lebanese Front.
+The attack on al-Zaatar was part of a wider campaign to expel Palestinians, especially those affiliated with the Palestine Liberation Organization (PLO).

 Background

-At the outbreak of the Lebanese Civil War, the country was home to a disproportionately large Palestinian population, which was divided along political lines.
-Tel al-Zaatar was a refugee camp of about 3,000 structures, which housed 20,000 refugees in early 1976, and was populated primarily by supporters of the As-Sa'iqa faction within the Palestine Liberation Organization (PLO).
-Many of the original inhabitants left to fight with As-Sa'iqa between January and June 1976, and this led to the Arab Liberation Front, another PLO faction, gradually assuming de facto control of the camp.
-The PLO fortified Tel al-Zaatar and began using the camp to cache munitions and supplies for its armed wing.
+In 1976 Tel al-Zaatar refugee camp was home to more than 30,000 people; mostly Palestinians but also Lebanese.
+Initially established as a refugee camp to accommodate Palestinians displaced by the 1948 Palestinian expulsion and flight, the camp was administered by UNRWA from 1952 until the Cairo Agreement of 1969, which put the Palestinian Liberation Organization (PLO) in charge of the camp.

+As the camp's population grew and its area expanded, it came into conflict with the neighbouring Dekwaneh suburb, which was predominantly Maronite Christian, and from 1969 to 1975 several armed clashed erupted between the two populations.

-On April 13, 1975, a group of Phalangist militiamen led an ambush on a bus that was on its way to the Tel al-Zaatar camp, killing twenty-seven and injuring nineteen.
-More conflict ensued and following the killing of five Phalangists in the Christian controlled area of Fanar on December 6, 1975, Maronite local militia captured hundreds of Muslims in East Beirut at random.
-This led to a reactivation of battlefronts between the rival factions and the Tel al-Zaatar camp became a target of both the Phalangists and the NLP Tigers.
+On April 13, 1975, a group of Lebanese Christian Phalangist militiamen ambushed a bus on its way to Tel al-Zaatar, massacring 27 people, mostly Palestinians.
+This attack led to the outbreak of the Lebanese Civil War.

+Following a killing of five Phalangists in the Christian controlled area of Fanar on December 6, 1975, Maronite local militia captured hundreds of Muslims in East Beirut at random and massacred 53 to 200 of them in what became known as Black Saturday.
+This led to more fighting between the rival factions.
+Tel al-Zaatar camp became a target of both the Phalangists and the NLP Tigers.

 By 1976, Tel al-Zaatar was the only Palestinian enclave left in the Christian-dominated area of East Beirut.
-It is one of the oldest and largest camps in the country.
 Christian militias such as the Kataeb Regulatory Forces and the Guardians of the Cedars began attacking Palestinian refugee camps shortly after the war began due to the PLO's support for Muslim and leftist factions.
 On January 18, they forcibly took control of the Karantina district and carried out the Karantina Massacre.